deadsunrise/Omnifocus-modernize-theme/README.md

     git clone https://github.com/deadsunrise/Omnifocus-modernize-theme.git
     cd Omnifocus-modernize-theme
     sh ./install.sh
-    open omnifocus2.ofocus-theme
+    open ./omnifocus2.ofocus-theme

-Don't forget to apply the theme and restart omnifocus.
+Apply the theme and restart omnifocus.

+### Disclaimer

+It assumes that omnifocus is installed in /Applications/Omnifocus.app

+Icons taken from OF2 beta hope omnigroup doesn't mind because they can also be found in public screenshots.